Where is The Sheriffs’ Summer Camp located?

 How does the camp operate?

-The Camp Director is Dave Sherman, who has been in that position for 34 years.
-He staffs the camp with counselors who are highly motivated individuals and are dedicated to helping young people find the right path to a meaningful and productive life.
+The Camp Director is Tim Doughty who has worked under recently retired Camp Director Dave Sherman for the last 37 years and is more than prepared for these challenging new responsibilities.
+Much of the outstanding support staff remains in place ensuring strong continuity throughout the transition and the 2023 camp season.
+Director Doughty staffs the camp with counselors who are highly motivated individuals and are dedicated to helping young people find the right path to a meaningful and productive life.
 The ratio of camper to counselor is about 4.5 to 1.

 Are the deputy sheriffs at the camp?